Philosophy: Who Needs It by Ayn Rand

 Philosophical detectivism

-• Nobody can be certain of anything - a rationalisation for a feeling of envy and hatred toward those who ARE certain
+• Nobody can be certain of anything is a rationalisation for a feeling of envy and hatred toward those who ARE certain

-• Nobody is perfect in this world - a rationalisation for the desire to continue indulging in one's imperfections and to escape reality
+• Nobody is perfect in this world is a rationalisation for the desire to continue indulging in one's imperfections and to escape reality

-• Nobody can help anything he does - a rationalisation for the escape from commitment and moral responsibility
+• Nobody can help anything he does is a rationalisation for the escape from commitment and moral responsibility

 The key is to take whatever is being said as read and to question the logic.
-By answering (to any of the above), so tell me, why not? will probably be enough to end the conversation, and you will have caught them by surprise and deflated them - reducing their confidence ever so slightly the next time they choose to spout such nonsense.
+By answering (to any of the above): So tell me, why not? will probably be enough to end the conversation, you will have caught them by surprise and deflated them, thus reducing their confidence - ever so slightly - the next time they choose to spout such nonsense.

-If someone says to you, it may be true for you but it's not true for me (which tries to make the Law of Identity invalid - see below), you could point out that something can't be true and untrue at the same time so which is it?
+If someone says to you, it may be true for you but it's not true for me (which tries to deny the Law of Identity), you could point out that something can't be true and untrue at the same time so which is it?

 Philosophy: Who Needs It by Ayn Rand - Book Review by Sue Cartwright, Spiral Leaf